samstav/simpl/README.md

 Options:

         --with-ui:  enable support for browsers and HTML templates
-    --debug: log full HTTP requests and responses
         --newrelic: enable newrelic monitoring (place newrelic.ini in your directory)
+        --quiet:    turn down logging to WARN (default is INFO)
+        --verbose:  turn up logging to DEBUG (default is INFO)
+        --debug:    turn on additional debugging inspection and output including full HTTP requests and responses

 You also need to have celery running with the checkmate tasks loaded: